blackPantherOS/PyCoder/README.md

 ### Dependencies:
 1. Python 3 ( for running programs )
-1. PyQt5 ( if you are running from source )
+1. PyQt6 ( if you are running from source )
 1. see requirements.txt

-   /PyQt6 UI developing in progress/
+   /PyQt6 developing in progress/

 Then perhaps:
 * Pywin32 for windows ( for stamping executables if you are running from source )